Lombard-Web-Services/FeedForward/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+### Bugs
+If you find a bug or someone omited to quote into the licence credits, an unexpected behavior into the PWA, i will make my best to correct fastly, send me an email : contact@lombard-web-services.com